redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 This makes it easy to create variants of your component and have them all displayed together.

 > Where did that sample blog post data come from?
 We (the Redwood team) added that to the story in the `redwood-tutorial` repo to show you what a story might look like after you hook up some sample data.
+Several of the stories need data like this, some inline and some in those `mock.js` files.
 The rest of the tutorial will be showing you how to do this yourself with new components as you create them.

 ## Our First Story